prescottprue/react-google-button/README.md

 Build code before deployment by running `npm run build`.
 There are multiple options below for types of deployment, if you are unsure, checkout the Firebase section.

-### Tests

-`npm run test` - run tests
-`npm run test:cov` - run tests and generate coverage

 ### Travis
 Visit [travis](travis-ci.org) to enable your gihub repo.
 Builds settings can be changed in `.travis.yml`

-### Deployment

-#### AWS S3

-Selecting AWS S3 from the deploy options when running the generator adds deploy configs in `.travis.yml`.

-1. Get your AWS Key and Secret from the AWS Console Credentials page
-2. Set the following environment vars within the Travis-CI repo settings page:
-  * `AWS_KEY` - Your AWS key
-  * `AWS_SECRET` - Your AWS secret
-  * `S3_BUCKET` - Your S3 Bucket

-### Code Climate

-Visit [code climate dashboard](https://codeclimate.com/dashboard) to enable codeclimate for your repo on Github.
-Coverage will be sent automatically by Travis.

-Get the key from the settings->coverage page and place it in Travis environment variable as `CODE_CLIMATE`

 ## [Documentation](https://prescottprue.github.com/react-google-button)